preciofishbone/OmniaDocs/quality-management/end-user/process-viewer/index.rst

 Team Site
 ----------
-Use this tab to select if task plannings should be enabled.
+Use this tab to select if task planning should be enabled.

 .. image:: process-viewer-teamsite.png